benjymous/annotations/sandman/sandman.08.md

 - #### Panel 5

-  **"Booful"** is Eastender slang for "beautiful".
+  **Booful** is Eastender slang for "beautiful".
 (Eastenders are from the East End of London.)
 Aside from this, which may be a dialectical slip on Gaiman's part, the entire issue takes place in New York City.

 ### Page 19